-Challenges: Although Peru is the world’s top potential producer of cocaine and the second-largest cultivator of coca, with an estimated 50,500 hectares (ha) of coca under cultivation in 2012, the Peruvian government is actively addressing this problem.
-The majority of cocaine produced in Peru is transported to South American countries for domestic consumption, or for onward shipment to Europe, East Asia, Mexico, Caribbean, and the United States.
+According to the latest U.S. government figures, Peru is the world’s top potential producer of cocaine and the second-largest cultivator of coca, with an estimated 46,500 hectares (ha) of coca under cultivation in 2014.
+There are positive signs on this front -- the Government of Peru’s continued dedication to eradicate coca and support alternative development helped make the 2014 coca cultivation estimate the lowest in recent years.
+The majority of cocaine produced in Peru is transported to South American countries for domestic consumption, or for onward shipment to Europe, the United States, East Asia, Mexico, and the Caribbean.
 Domestic consumption of illicit drugs is growing, and the number of treatment and rehabilitation centers falls short of what is needed.
 The general Peruvian population is increasingly concerned about the impact of drug trafficking and abuse on citizen security, political stability, and the nation’s youth; the environmental damage of illicit drug production; and the impact of corruption on democratic institutions, including the police and the judiciary.